The Archivist’s Nook: The Mysterious Case of the Utopian Ghost Car

 Once upon a time, the Catholic University of America campus was haunted by a specter so otherworldly and so unpredictable that it moved from building to building with the aid of a society of followers known as the Utopes.
 What message did this ghostly automobile wish to convey?
 What was its unfinished business?
 Why, it was there to advertise the 1953 Hayshaker Brawl dance!

 The Hayshaker Brawl was a dance hosted by the Utopian Club – later renamed to the SIgma Phi Delta fraternity – held every other year at Halloween.
-It was an informal dance – in the 1960 posting for the Brawl, guests were warned, “But whatever you do, don’t you dare wear a coat and tie!”
+It was an informal dance – in the 1960 posting for the Brawl, guests were warnedpage 3, “But whatever you do, don’t you dare wear a coat and tie!”
 Costumes were encouraged, and the night’s events were marked by the occasional square dance set.

 Founded on March 14, 1923, the Utopian Club was among the many social organizations that populated the Catholic University campus during the early twentieth century.
 Among the various clubs were the Senators Club, the Abbey Club, the Dod Noon Club, and (by 1935) the Cave Dwellers.
 In 1945, the Columbians would join these ranks as the first all-female social club on campus.
 All these organizations acted as communal societies, organizing everything from formal galas to, well, Hayshake Brawls.
 A previous blog discussed the origins of their Homecoming and Thanksgiving galas, but there was so many shaking traditions!
 Often these organizations would even partner up for a dance, with the Utopians and Columbians working to establish memorable outings such as the 1956 “Cloak and Dagger Drag”, an espionage-themed dance!